Winter Session 2020-2021

 All testing will be done at the High School.
 While virtual students are participating remotely for learning, they will need to be in the building for testing.
 The Literature and Biology Keystone exams will both occur on Wednesdays, when the student body is not actively in the building.
 Social distancing will be maintained throughout the testing period.
 The Algebra test, which will be delivered to a small population, will occur during the school day, in a setting where social distancing will be maintained.

-Why not test during a regular school day?
+Why not test during the hybrid school days?

 Mr. Rehr is the testing coordinator for the high school and can be reached via email (firstname.lastname@example.org) or phone (215) 938-0220 ext.
 2507.